MW55/Natrix/README.md

 *Schematic representation of the split-sample approach: Extracted DNA from a single en- vironmental sample is splitted and separately amplified and sequenced.
 The filtering rule compares the resulting read sets between two split-samples, filtering out all sequences that do not occur in both split-samples.
 Image adapted from Lange et al. 2015.*

+The initial proposal for the split-sample approach by Dr. Lange was accompanied by the release of the R package "AmpliconDuo" for the statistical analysis of amplicon data produced by the aforementioned split-sample approach.
+It uses Fishers exact test to detect significantly deviating read numbers between two experimental branches A and B from the sample S. For read number r<sub>iAS</sub> of sequence *i* in branch A and read number r<sub>iBS</sub> of sequence *i* in branch B for a sample S the 2 × 2 contingency table Fishers exact test is applied to as follows:
+!
+r
+iAS
+ r
+iBS
+(1)
+Pj6=i rjAS
+ Pj6=i rjBS
+To measure the discordance between two branches of a sample the read-weighted discordance ∆rSθ , which is weigthed by the average read number of sequence i in both branches and the unweighted discordance ∆uSθ for each sequence i are calculated by first calculating the false discovery rate qiS from the p-values of all sequences i in sample S using the Benjamini and Hochberg (Benjamini and Hochberg 1995) procedure, a threshold θ that can be specified in the configuration file, the sum of sequences nS in sample S and (2) and (3) for the cases (4).
+PnS
+i=1 (riAS + riBS )δ(qiS
+ < θ)
+∆rSθ =
+ PnS
+ ,
+ (2)
+i=1 (riAS + riBS )
+δ(qiS < θ)
+∆uSθ =
+ ,
+ (3)
+nS
+
+
+1 for qiS < θ
+
+with δ(qiS < θ) =
+ (4)
+
+0 
+ for qiS
+ ≥ θ
+If ∆uSθ = 0 each branch of sample S contains the same set of sequences, while if ∆rSθ = 0 the read numbers for each sequence in sample S are within the error margin set by the